Praluent: 7 things you should know

 - If you have been shown how to self-inject Praluent, administer yourself a dose once every two weeks or monthly depending on what your doctor has prescribed, otherwise see your healthcare provider for a dose every month.
 If you forget a dose, schedule it in for as soon as you can, then continue with your regular dosing schedule.

-- Immediately before administration take one or two Praluent injections out of the refrigerator, depending on if you have been prescribed 150mg (one injection) or 300mg (requires two injections), and leave on a flat surface, away from children and pets, to warm up to room temperature for around 30 to 40 minutes.
+- Immediately before administration, take one or two Praluent injections out of the refrigerator, depending on if you have been prescribed 150mg (one injection) or 300mg (requires two injections), and leave on a flat surface, away from children and pets, to warm up to room temperature for around 30 to 40 minutes.
 Do not warm in any other way (such as by putting in hot water).
 Praluent at room temperature reduces the risk of stinging.
-Inspect the injection for any discoloration or particulate matter and do not use if the liquid is cloudy, contains particles, or is discolored.
+Inspect the injection for any discoloration or particulate matter and do not use it if the liquid is cloudy, contains particles, or is discolored.
 The liquid in Praluent should be clear, colorless, or have a slightly yellow tinge.
 Check the expiry date on the side of the injection and do not use Praluent if it has expired.
 Do not shake Praluent.

-- Praluent is best administered into the front of your thighs or the lower part of your abdomen, avoiding the area around your belly button (stay and inch away from your belly button).
+- Praluent is best administered into the front of your thighs or the lower part of your abdomen, avoiding the area around your belly button (stay an inch away from your belly button).
 If somebody else is giving you your injection they can also administer it into the outer area of your upper arm.
 Change your injection site every time you give yourself a dose so that you are not injecting into the same spot each time.